phil3c7r0n/arduino/README.md

 and replace the old file.

 ## Issues
-If you anything wrong, please feel free to
+If you see anything wrong, please feel free to
 [let me know](https://github.com/phil3c7r0n/arduino/issues/new).